Summer Equity & Justice Institute (Grades 6-12)

 Each week focuses on a unique theme, allowing participants to engage in thought-provoking discussions, hands-on group projects, interactive games, simulations, and hear from inspiring guest speakers.
 Through collaboration and exploration, students will tackle real-world social justice issues and discover how interconnected challenges shape our future.

-Earn community engagement hours: Rising Sidwell Friends 10th-12th graders can earn 5-10 hours per session toward their 60-hour community engagement graduation requirement.
-Hours vary by week based on program components.
+• Earn SSL / community engagement hours: Hours vary by week based on program components.
+Rising Sidwell Friends 10th-12th graders can earn 5-10 hours per session toward their 60-hour community engagement graduation requirement.

 Sidwell Summer is dedicated to making SEJI accessible to all.
 Financial aid is available for Sidwell Friends students, and non-Sidwell Friends students may apply for Summer Sponsorship.